Hood (Marvel Comics): Origin

-Parker Robbins' father worked closely with the Kingpin and had a healthy relationship with his son as he was growing up.
+Parker Robbins's father worked closely with the Kingpin and had a healthy relationship with his son as he was growing up.
 As a child, Parker witnessed a battle between Daredevil and Electro, which would have a profound effect on his young adulthood.
 After his father's death, Parker's mother entered a near-vegetative state and was hospitalized.
 Deeply troubled, Parker soon turned to a life of crime, and would lie to his mother about the jobs he had found during his visits.
-Parker's well-meaning nature was juxtaposed with his philandering and thieving ways, such as taking care of his pregnant girlfriend Sara, while visiting a prostitute on the side.
+Parker's well-meaning nature was juxtaposed with his philandering and thieving ways, such as taking care of his pregnant girlfriend Sara while visiting a prostitute on the side.

-One night, Parker's cousin and best friend John King, a recovering alcoholic and thief, tells him about a job at a warehouse said to be housing valuable goods.
+One night, John King, Parker's cousin and best friend who is a recovering alcoholic and thief, tells him about a job at a warehouse said to be housing valuable goods.
 Taking the job, Parker accompanies John to the warehouse, where they stumble upon an abandoned mystic ritual, resulting in an encounter with a Nisanti demon.
-Parker shoots the demon, seemingly killing it, and steals its hood and boots, not wanting to leave empty-handed.
-After tossing his gun in a dumpster, Parker encounters a gang who want the boots he had stolen off a HYDRA agent before going to the warehouse.
+Parker shoots the demon, seemingly killing it, and steals its hooded cloak and boots, not wanting to leave empty-handed.
+After tossing his gun in a dumpster, Parker encounters a gang who want the boots he had stolen off an agent of Hydra before going to the warehouse.
 Throwing the boots at the gang, he flees and puts on the demon's boots, learning of their levitation powers.

 Parker later shares his discovery with John and decides to try on the cloak as well, discovering it allows him to become invisible while holding his breath.
-After using his newfound powers to commit petty robberies, Parker agrees to help John steal a shipment of blood diamonds.
-The diamonds belong to crime boss Dennis Golembuski (aka Golem), who hired Constrictor, Jack O'Lantern, Shocker, and Madame Rapier to guard them.
+After using his powers to commit petty robberies, Parker agrees to help John steal a shipment of blood diamonds.
+The diamonds belong to crime boss Dennis Golembuski (aka Golem) who hired Constrictor, Jack O'Lantern, Shocker and Madame Rapier to guard them.
 However, Parker overpowers them and steals half of the shipment.
 After meeting up with John, the pair are confronted by two police officers.
 Parker shoots one officer and John knocks the other out with a blow to the back of the head.
 The officer shot by Robbins later collapses into a coma, and eventually dies.
-While John stays behind to take the blame, Parker flees, and is dubbed "the Hood" by the authorities while a bounty is placed on his head.
+While John stays behind to take the blame, Parker flees and is dubbed "the Hood" by the authorities while a bounty is placed on his head.